JP-Simpson/SPC-training/SeagrassClassification.md

 print(accuracy,'Accuracy');
 print(kappa,'Kappa coefficient');
 ```

+These statistics are two different ways of representing the accuracy of our results.
+Overall accuracy is a simple measure of the percentage of the pixels which are correctly classified.
+Kappa coefficient is a more advanced statistic, which provides a measure of how much better our classification performed compared to random assignment of classes.

 Finally, we can calculate the overall area of each class in our study area.
 This script produces a simplke chart showing the total area (in square metres) of all the classes in our results:
 ```javascript